Fresh ingredients combine to create this colorful, summery Mango Corn Salsa with Black Beans that is as bright and pretty as a sunny day!

 - 2 to 3 large ears sweet corn, husked and silks removed (can substitute 2 cups frozen corn, thawed)

-ounce) can black beans, rinsed and drained well
+- 15 ounces canned black beans,, rinsed and drained well

 - 1 small tomato, chopped